 - Lower the hose quickly on the ground and wait until the water is drained properly.

-(We also recommend this to read: 10+ Stunning Above-Ground Swimming Pool Ideas for A Unique)
+(We also recommend this to read: Stunning Swimming Pool Backyard Ideas to Copy)

 3. Ensure to Vacuum Completely